DiogoSoares3/DataStructures/trees/README.md

 - **Purpose**: Checks if the subtree rooted at `node` is balanced.
 - **Functionality**: Determines if the balance factor is within the AVL constraints (-1, 0, 1).

+## Future Implementations

+Future enhancements to this project may include the addition of B-trees and Red-Black trees.
+These data structures offer alternative approaches to maintaining balance and efficiency in dynamic datasets, each with unique characteristics that could complement the current AVL tree implementation.

 ## Conclusion
 This AVL tree implementation provides a robust and efficient way to manage dynamic datasets with guaranteed logarithmic time complexity for key operations.
 While it is more complex than a basic binary search tree, the self-balancing property ensures consistent performance, making it suitable for applications where data is frequently modified.